lsst-dm/dmtn-172/index.rst

   It may be necessary to (partially?)
 SDM-standardize initial catalogs in order to feed them into the same analysis tooling we expect to run on final catalogs (which will certainly be necessary for at least per-step pipeline validation during full-scale data release processing).
   But we prefer to consider these initial standardization processes part of the "analysis addition" to the pipeline, and keep it out of the main production pipeline flow, and to minimize this standardization in favor of configuring the input column expected by analysis tasks.
 - Do include a "final" prefix on dataset types that represent the best version of things that are nevertheless temporaries that will not be retained.
-  Do not add any prefix to dataset types that will be retained for public access.
+  Only add a prefix to dataset types that will not be retained for public access.
 - Convert source and object catalogs to Parquet before ever persisting them; only use SourceCatalog/FITS to hold Footprints.
   We will retain the ``slot_*`` column names and not the underlying names they point to - downstream code should only be referring to the slot columns anyway, and in many cases we won't run multiple algorithms that could satisfy the slot.
   In addition, note that the (final) ``source`` catalogs will be SDM-standardized before being written, so the the ``slot_*`` vs. underlying name question is moot there.